gini/gini-capture-sdk-android/README.md

 colors, texts, etc. Onboarding can also be customized to show your own pages, each consisting of an image and a short text.

-The Gini Vision Library can be used on smartphones and tablets, too.
+The Gini Capture SDK can be used on smartphones and tablets, too.
 On smartphones it has been designed for portrait orientation only and will always switch to portrait orientation in both Screen API and Component API usage.
 On tablets both portrait and landscape orientations are supported.

 It is not required to limit your Activities extending the Screen API's abstract Activities or your Activities hosting the Component API's Fragments to portrait orientation.
-The Gini Vision Library takes care of limiting to portrait on smartphones.
+The Gini Capture SDK takes care of limiting to portrait on smartphones.

-Due to in-memory image handling applications using the Gini Vision Library must enable large heap.
+Due to in-memory image handling applications using the Gini Capture SDK must enable large heap.

 Tablet Support
 --------------